bwilken01/bwilken01.github.io/_posts/2024-08-30-enhancing-targeting-accuracy.md

 To assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.

-In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class (which is based upon the majority class within the k nearest neighbours)
+In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class (which is based upon the majority class within the k nearest neighbours).

 ```python